Eucharist: Early Christian sources

+In recent scholarship on Ignatius, however, it has been argued that Ignatius uses the term 'Eucharist' to denote the ecclesial gathering, and not the eucharistic elements per se.
+But even if sacramental realism can no longer be taken from his letter to the Smyrnaeans, it is plausibly expressed in the martyrological language of Romans 7.

 Justin Martyr (born c.
 100, died c.
 165) mentions in this regard:

 And this food is called among us Εὐχαριστία [the Eucharist], of which no one is allowed to partake but the man who believes that the things which we teach are true, and who has been washed with the washing that is for the remission of sins, and unto regeneration, and who is so living as Christ has enjoined.
 For not as common bread and common drink do we receive these; but in like manner as Jesus Christ our Saviour, having been made flesh by the Word of God, had both flesh and blood for our salvation, so likewise have we been taught that the food which is blessed by the prayer of His word, and from which our blood and flesh by transmutation are nourished, is the flesh and blood of that Jesus who was made flesh.

 Paschasius Radbertus (785–865) was a Carolingian theologian, and the abbot of Corbie, whose best-known and influential work is an exposition on the nature of the Eucharist written around 831, entitled De Corpore et Sanguine Domini.
 In it, Paschasius agrees with St Ambrose in affirming that the Eucharist contains the true, historical body of Jesus Christ.
-According to Paschasius, God is truth itself, and therefore, his words and actions must be true.
+According to Radbertus, God is truth itself, and therefore, his words and actions must be true.
 Christ's proclamation at the Last Supper that the bread and wine were his body and blood must be taken literally, since God is truth.
 He thus believes that the transubstantiation of the bread and wine offered in the Eucharist really occurs.
 Only if the Eucharist is the actual body and blood of Christ can a Christian know it is salvific.
 (Note: Radbertus was canonized in 1073 by Pope Gregory VII.
 His works are edited in Patrologia Latina, volume 120 (1852).)

 Jews and the Eucharist

 The concept of the Jews both destroying and partaking in some perverted version of the Eucharist has been a vessel to promote anti-Judaism and anti-Jewish ideology and violence.
-In medieval times, Jews were often depicted stabbing or in some other way physically harming communion wafers.
+In medieval times, Jews were often depicted stabbing or in some other way physically harming communion wafers; this was known as host desecration.
 These characterizations drew parallels to the idea that the Jews killed Christ; murdering this transubstantiation or "host" was thought of as a repetition of the event.
 Jewish people's eagerness to destroy hosts were also a variation of blood libel charges, with Jews being accused of murdering bodies of Christ, whether they be communion wafers or Christian children.
 The blood libel charges and the concept of Eucharist are also related in the belief that blood is efficacious, meaning it has some sort of divine power.